Welcome to St. Francis Pre-school!

 Each session includes a period of group activity, either outside in the large field and wooded space available to us, or in the school hall .
 At this time the children have the opportunity to develop their physical skills, playing with sport and gym equipment as well as running, climbing, balancing, exploring and making dens.

-Every session has some circle time, to develop the children's listening and concentration skills.
-This will include activites such as singing, making or moving to music, story listening or enactment; telling of news or just register time.
+Every session has some adult led time, to develop the children's listening and concentration skills.
+This will include small group activites with the key group leaders focussing on the learning needs of individual children and large group time when they will enjoy such activities as singing, making or moving to music, story listening or enactment; telling of news or just register time.

 The morning session includes a snack time and the afternoon session a formal lunch time.
 These are opportunities for the children to develop conversational skills, their table and eating skills and to learn about healthy eating.
 Very often their snacks will reflect something they have learnt that day and often they make their own snacks.

 The routine for the day is always flexible to allow us to take opportunities which will increase the children's experiences.
 We have visitors to the setting such as Air ambulance, police, children's authors, vets and dentists.
 We go on outings to the theatre, for walks and major summer outings.
 For two weeks every year we look after "Living Eggs" watch them hatch and look after the chicks until they get their feathers.
 We also make regular visits to the Forest School in Windsor Great Park to develop outdoor learning.